npathai/system-design-with-code/README.md

 gradlew composeDown
 ````
 For easy way to view the logs and login to containers use Docker dashboard on Windows OS

+### Start Shortening the URLs

+After starting the application stack using `gradlew composeUp`, open `index.html` file which contains not so feature rich UI to use the application.